 The model under the microscope today comes from a manufacturer we know very little about, they are Model 777.
-A recent release captured my eye and imagination, it’s the 1:18 scale Mercedes-Benz AMG Vision Gran Turismo Concept, a car that came to fame with the video game from Sony that bares the same name, Gran Turismo.
+A recent release captured my eye and imagination, it’s the 1:18 scale Mercedes-Benz AMG Vision Gran Turismo Concept, a car that came to fame with the video game from Sony that bears the same name, Gran Turismo.

 As is customary with all first official reviews here at DiecastSociety.com that we start off with the exterior and interior package.
-In the case of Model 777 there isn’t much to see, the packaging is a mysterious as the brand.
+In the case of Model 777, there isn’t much to see, the packaging is a mysterious as the brand.
 A basic cardboard box similar to that used by Looksmart and Top Marques is the packaging of choice here.
-Instead of using a removable inner fame, Model 777 tucks the base of the model underneath the enlarged outer fame of the exterior box.
+Instead of using removable inner fame, Model 777 tucks the base of the model underneath the enlarged outer fame of the exterior box.
 What does that mean for you?
 A good deal of pain in the ass to remove the model from the box without damaging the model itself.

-Once that is complete, you remove four screws from underneath the base to set the model free!
+Once that is complete, you remove four screws from underneath the base to set the model-free!
 The AMG Vision Gran Turismo from Model 777 wasn’t cheap; retail is roughly $169US for a sealed, resin replica.
 I sourced one from our sponsor American Excellence for $149 shipped after DiecastSociety.com 10% member saving.
 Thank you.
 If you know me you know I love concept cars, and the Vision Gran Turismo is one of the hottest and coolest concepts to arrive in some time.
 Seems this is the year of the concepts!

 The exterior is finished is a nicely and constantly applied Silver paint.
-The model shines in view, and still looks wet to the touch.
+The model shines in view and still looks wet to the touch.
 Overall lines seem to mirror the original piece, though I suspect the wheels to be slightly out of scale, possibly a shade too small.
 This is a resin product, so as always the shutlines and panel gaps are near perfect.

 Rear much like the front, overall nicely executed.
 What takes centre stage is the large red (LED or LCD) brake light.
 Again chrome finish mirrors that of the front – below average.
 A shame the model is sealed, the Vision Gran Turismo features a very dynamic rear spoiler, and this replica finds it in the off state.